mkiki254/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Task 2: A function that prints the alphabets in lower case ten times Task 3: A function that checks whether the input is alphabet in lower case Task 4: A function that checks whether the input is alphabet in both lower and upper case
+Task 2: A function that prints the alphabets in lower case ten times Task 3: A function that checks whether the input is alphabet in lower case Task 4: A function that checks whether the input is alphabet in both lower and upper case Task 5: A function that prints the sign of a number